foundertherapy/django-nativeshortuuidfield/README.rst

 ----------------

-Provides a NativeShortUUIDField for your Django models which uses the base-57 "Short UUID" package at https://github.com/stochastic-technologies/shortuuid/ to be used in Python and Store it as full UUID in database.
+Provides a NativeShortUUIDField for your Django models which uses the base-57 "Short UUID" package at https://github.com/stochastic-technologies/shortuuid/ to be used in Python and store it as full UUID in database.

 Installation
 ============